akaGallo/APTP_project/README.md

 # <p align="center">Automated Planning: Theory and Practice - Project</p>

-This repository represents a student project by Carlo Marotta for the "Automated Planning" course of the Master's in Artificial Intelligence Systems at the University of Trento, for the academic year 2022-2023.
+<p align="justify">This repository represents a student project by Carlo Marotta for the "Automated Planning" course of the Master's in Artificial Intelligence Systems at the University of Trento, for the academic year 2022-2023.

 The repository consists of the following components: